pdjr-signalk-plugins/range-monitor/readme/usage.md

 plugin configuration interface.
 Navigate to _Server_->_Plugin config_ and select the _Threshold notifier_ tab.

-Configuration is simply a matter of maintaining a list of the Signal K Node server paths which the plugin should monitor and specifying the conditons under which notifications should be raised and the attributes which should be associated with them.

-On first use the list of monitored paths will be empty.
-A new path can be added by clicking the __[+]__ button which will open an empty configuration panel.
-An existing, unwanted path can be deleted by licking the __[x]__ button adjacent to the path's configuration panel.

 ![Configuration panel](readme/screenshot.png)

+Configuration is simply a matter of maintaining the __Monitored paths__ list of Signal K Node server paths which the plugin should monitor and specifying the conditons under which notifications should be raised and the attributes which should be associated with them.

+On first use the list of monitored paths will include a single, empty, entry which should be completed.
+Additional new monitored paths can be added by clicking the __[+]__ button and any existing, unwanted, paths can be deleted by clicking the __[x]__ button, both located in the control panel to the right of the list.

-The configuration panel for a monitored path consists of the following fields.
+Each monitored path configuration entry consists of the following fields.

 __Enabled__
 Checkbox specifying whether or not the path should be monitored.